One year full-time, employability enhancing articulation pathway leading to a BSc Hons Biotechnology degree for bioscience sub-degree graduates.

 Pharmacology and Evidence-Based Practice

-This module provides an understanding biomedical pharmacology with an emphasis on development and application of pharmacology in evidence-based practice.
+This module provides an understanding of applied and systems pharmacology of direct relevance to diverse clinical, industrial, and research careers, with an emphasis on development and application of advanced knowledge and skills, including utilization of evidence-based practice approach.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.